WestonV/CS2830-Spring-FinalProject/README.md

         Future development includes searching a movie database through an API, and adding those movies to specific lists, like a "watch later" list, or a "have watched" list.
 17. _Documentation_
     This README.md page is my documentation.
 I hope that everything is easy to find as I have listed out the specific lines of code as to where things are found.

+Works Cited
+I used materialize.css for pretty much all of my styling and compenents, specifically the navbar, footer, buttons, carousel, as well as my login-form.
+I also used some code found at from stack overflow to get my reviewList.js script to work: https://stackoverflow.com/questions/29871222/making-a-list-in-html-from-value-of-textarea

 **Thanks for grading this and have a good summer!**